brettcutt/issue-tracker/MANUAL_TESTS.md

   2. On submission of an invalid form, the user is warned of the error and stays on the same page.

 - D. Home page
-  1. Signed in user have 'bugs' and 'features' displayed under the tagline.
+  1. Signed in users have 'bugs' and 'features' displayed under the tagline.
   2. Non signed in users have 'register' under the tagline.
   3. The graphs show the correct information.
   4. The 'See Bugs' and 'See Features' button under the description redirects to the appropriate pages.